The NFL’s legal tampering window opened last Wednesday and we’ve seen a ton of big moves since then in the 2020 off-season.

 Johnson was perhaps the best running back in the league a few years back.
 But season’s mired in injury have completely derailed his career and it’s amazing that Houston even wanted him at all.
 He has spent more time off the field than on it the last 3 years and ranked 32nd amongst qualified starters last year at the position.
 This makes him and the Texans a pair of the bigger losers this offseason.

-The Cardinals now have what many to believe will be a Top-5 offense in 2019.
+The Cardinals now have what many to believe will be a Top-5 NFL offense in 2020 after the off-season.
 As it stands, their skill positions on offense will look something like this:

 QB | Kyler Murray